Lord Balarama: Who is He

 shoulders.
 Carrying the Lord on his shoulders he ran swiftly, but Balarama

-realizing the true identity of demon began to make himself heavier and heavier.
+realizing the true identity of the demon began to make himself heavier and heavier.

 Unable to bear the weight, the demon assumed his original form which was like a

 huge dark effulgent cloud, decorated with golden ornaments.
-Balarama then bought
+Balarama then brought

 His fist down on the head of the demon splitting it into two and causing him to

 As the elder brother of Krishna, Balarama was the object of His love and

 respect.
 Once when walking in the forest of Vrindavana, Krishna observed the

 trees bending down as if paying obeisances.
 He glorified the lotus feet of